-With gift-giving season on the horizon, we thought you’d appreciate a few ideas to get you started.
+With the gift-giving season on the horizon, we thought you’d appreciate a few ideas to get you started.
 To learn the most popular choices, we reached out to readers for recommendations.
-Although the respondents had diverse experience, ranging from industry experts to casual riders, definite themes emerged.
+Although the respondents had diverse experiences, ranging from industry experts to casual riders, definite themes emerged.

 Here are the top selections.
 From stocking-stuffers to larger items, they add comfort, enjoyment, and convenience, reduce fatigue, and ultimately, enhance safety.

 - Multi-tool.
 You can make many quick roadside fixes with the bike-supplied tool kit.
 However, a quality pocket-sized multi-tool can give you that bit of added convenience to help you out of a bind.
 Select a model with a variety of hex wrenches, open-end wrenches, sockets, and a socket driver—in sizes to fit your bike.

 - Heated grips.
 Warning!
 If you haven’t experienced the comfort of heated gear, this could get you started.
 Numb fingers make braking and shifting more difficult, reducing response times and potentially compromising your safety.
 Heated grips extend your season and they feel so good in cold weather.
 Even if your gloves get wet, keeping your palms warm minimizes discomfort.
 Bear in mind, however, that cold hands indicate your core is trying to conserve heat by drawing blood from the extremities.
 Prolonged cold-weather riding requires other solutions to stay warm.

 - Luggage.
 One of the most convenient, efficient, and versatile pieces you can have is a waterproof, durable tail bag.
 Look for a product that can be securely mounted to your rear seat and is easy to remove and carry around when you’re off the bike.
 Whether you’re commuting or touring, tail bags add a great deal of utility.